gvwilson/sensibleadventures/cloudherd/reboot.md

   - Noxy covers her discomfort by talking too much
     - Thokmay's noncommittal replies annoy her
     - He never actually says anything disparaging: she reads that into his words
-  - Walk past the goof pen
+  - walk past the goof pen
-    - Dozens of fleecy waist-high idiots being tended by Little Gas and other small children
+    - dozens of fleecy waist-high idiots being tended by Little Gas and other small children
     - Noxy remembers pretending that they were little clouds
-    - Notices Little Gas feeding one the wrong way
+    - notices Little Gas feeding one the wrong way
-    - Goes in to correct him (shows how she bosses kids around)
+    - goes in to correct him (shows how she bosses kids around)
-    - A couple of goofs escape as Noxy and Little Gas squabble
+    - a couple of goofs escape as Noxy and Little Gas squabble
     - Thokmay whistles at them to call them
-    - Both immediately round on him, knocking him to the ground
+    - both immediately round on him, knocking him to the ground
     - Noxy: "You never, ever whistle at a goof"
   - Then past the tunnel
-    - Really just a hollow in the wall, three strides in all directions
+    - really just a hollow in the wall, three strides in all directions
-    - Bamboo grill on the front so that traders can store things
+    - bamboo grill on the front so that traders can store things
-    - Foreshadows its use for prisoners later on
+    - foreshadows its use for prisoners later on
   - Up the stairs and onto the wall
     - Noxy takes Thokmay to the Steep Stairs
-    - And is secretly pleased that he's out of breath at the top
+    - and is secretly pleased that he's out of breath at the top
   - Describe the nearby territory
-    - Villages have dragon names like people
+    - villages have dragon names like people
     - Noxy explains what those are
-    - Takes Thokmay's noncommittal comments as offensive again
+    - takes Thokmay's noncommittal comments as offensive again
   - Describe the clouds
     - Thokmay: "They smell like wet goofs."
-    - Annoys Noxy for real
+    - annoys Noxy for real
   - At the cloud pen
     - Noxy says explicitly that you have to touch clouds to mind-speak to them
     - Asks Thokmay to try